“My child is a natural born drummer!” You’ve probably thought that to yourself before you landed here.

 Junior Drum Kits

 A popular option is the Ludwig Pocket Kit (you can read our review here).

 It is suitable for children between 4 to 10 years old, and comes with instructions that will allow you to set up the drum kit with relative ease.

 The main advantage that the Ludwig Pocket Kit provides is the training videos that come with the purchase.
 This sets your child up for success as they have access to suitable learning resources right off the bat.

-It retails at about $249 at most stores, you can check the latest pricing on Amazon here.
+It retails at about $249 at most stores, you can check the latest pricing here.